sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 [ACCORDION-BEGIN [Step 2: ](Create a new rule)]

-In the MDK editor, you will create 4 new Rule files:
+In the MDK editor, you will create 2 new Rule files:

   * `OpenSAPMobileCards.js` to open SAP Mobile Cards app
-  * `OpenSAPFioriClient.js` to open SAP Fiori Client app
-  * `OpenUI5.js` to open an UI5 app running in SAP Fiori Client app
   * `OpenSAPcom.js` to open `SAP.com` web page

     >You can find more details about [writing a Rule](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/development/rules.html).